Generic Name: glyburide and metformin hydrochloride

 Mechanism of Action

 In bioavailability studies of Glucovance 2.5 mg/500 mg and 5 mg/500 mg, the mean area under the plasma concentration versus time curve (AUC) for the glyburide component was 18% and 7%, respectively, greater than that of standard particle-size glyburide coadministered with metformin.
-The glyburide component of Glucovance, therefore, is not bioequivalent to standard particle-size glyburide.
-The metformin component of Glucovance is bioequivalent to metformin coadministered with glyburide.
+The pharmacokinetics of metformin HCl component of Glucovance was consistent with that of metformin HCl coadministered with glyburide.

-Following administration of a single Glucovance 5 mg/500 mg tablet with either a 20% glucose solution or a 20% glucose solution with food, there was no effect of food on the Cmax and a relatively small effect of food on the AUC of the glyburide component.
+Effect of food: Following administration of a single Glucovance 5 mg/500 mg tablet with either a 20% glucose solution or a 20% glucose solution with food, there was no effect of food on the Cmax and a relatively small effect of food on the AUC of the glyburide component.
 The Tmax for the glyburide component was shortened from 7.5 hours to 2.75 hours with food compared to the same tablet strength administered fasting with a 20% glucose solution.
 The effect of food on the pharmacokinetics of the metformin component of Glucovance was indeterminate.
 However, food is known to decrease the extent of and slightly delay the absorption of metformin, as shown by approximately a 40% lower mean peak plasma concentration (Cmax), a 25% lower area under the plasma concentration versus time curve (AUC), and a 35-minute prolongation of time to peak plasma concentration (Tmax) following administration of a single 850 mg tablet of metformin with food, compared to the same tablet strength administered fasting.
 The clinical relevance of these decreases is unknown.

 Single-dose studies with standard particle-size glyburide tablets in normal subjects demonstrate significant absorption of glyburide within 1 hour, peak drug levels at about 4 hours, and low but detectable levels at 24 hours.
 Mean serum levels of glyburide, as reflected by areas under the serum concentration-time curve, increase in proportion to corresponding increases in dose.
 Bioequivalence has not been established between Glucovance and single-ingredient standard particle-size glyburide products.